virevolai/safeCOVID/docs/README.md

 Q. Why masks and not lockdowns?

 A. Lockdowns are a rough tool to get the R0 under and give hospitals time to adjust.
 But masks and social distancing keep R0 under control for a longer term.
-Besides, with better hygine we might also decrease risk of some other diseases.
+Besides, with better hygiene we might also decrease risk of some other diseases.

 Q. What about folk who do not have a smartphone?

 A. You can set a great example by politely asking for their safeCOVID level, and wearing a mask yourself.
 This does not mean they will go out and get a phone.
-But that they will be aware of good hygine and get safer. saveCOVID is a mechanism for education.
-If most of the population is practicing good hygine, we do not need safeCOVID.
+But that they will be aware of good hygiene and get safer. saveCOVID is a mechanism for education.
+If most of the population is practicing good hygiene, we do not need safeCOVID.

 Q. Are you sure you got everything right?